Sky-VGW/Reviewer/README.md

 - The app polls for new reviews every 15 minutes
 - The frontend refreshes its display every 5 minutes
 - Reviews older than 30 days are automatically filtered out
-- The `mockDb` directory stores reviews locally in JSON format
+- The `mockDb` directory stores reviews and app configurations locally in JSON format
 - The `dist` directory is git-ignored and will be created during build

 ## License